Canadian Premier League Finals: 2019

 The 2019 finals were contested between the winners of the Spring and Fall seasons.
 The championship was contested as a two-legged tie, with each team hosting one leg at home.
 The winner was determined by aggregate score but if the aggregate score was tied, the team with the most away goals wins the series.
 A penalty shoot-out was the final tiebreaker.

 2020

 The 2020 season saw the end of the split season format, with the 2020 finals scheduled to be contested between the top-seeded regular season team and the winner of a playoff between the second and third-placed teams.
 However, as a result of the COVID-19 pandemic, the season format was scrapped and replaced with a single-site tournament with a two-stage regular season.
 The 2020 final was contested in a single match between the two top-seeded teams from the four-team second stage.

-2021–2022
+2021–present

-The 2021 season brought in a new four-team single leg knockout playoff with the two first round winners advancing to the final.
-The higher-seeded finalist hosts the single leg game.
-If a match is tied at the end of normal playing time, extra time is played (two periods of 15 minutes each) and, if necessary, followed by a penalty shoot-out to determine the winners.
+Since the 2021 season, the CPL Final has been a single leg match between the two semifinal winners.
+If the match is tied at the end of normal playing time, extra time is played (two periods of 15 minutes each) and, if necessary, followed by a penalty shoot-out to determine the winners.

-Prior to the start of the 2022 season, the league announced that playoff semi-finals would switch to a two-legged format but that the final would continue to be played as a single match hosted by the higher-seeded team.